Muhammad Shah III Lashkari

-Muhammad Shah III Lashkari or Shamsuddin Muhammad Shah III was the sultan of the Bahmani Sultanate from 1463 to 1482.
+Muhammad Shah III Lashkari (1453 – 26 March 1482), also known as Shamsuddin Muhammad Shah III, was the sultan of the Bahmani Sultanate from 1463 to 1482.
 During his reign, he successfully invaded Orissa, compelling its ruler Purushottam Deva to surrender.
 He also made his brother Hamvira Deva surrender by besieging Kondavidu fort.

-Ascension
+Ascension and Reign

 Muhammad Shah III was between 9–10 years old when he ascended the throne on 30 July 1463 after the death of his brother, Nizam-Ud-Din Ahmad III.

-Reign

-Mahmud Gawan was appointed vizier and served as one of the regents under Makhduma-e-Jahan Nargis Begum.
+His Malik ut-Tujjar, Mahmud Gawan was appointed vizier and served as one of the regents under the queen dowager, Makhduma-e-Jahan Nargis Begum.
 With Gawan, Muhammad Shah subjugated most of the Konkan and defeated the Gajapati Kingdom in 1470, thus securing the west coast trade until the arrival of the Portuguese.
 At the same time, standard measurements and valuations of agricultural land were introduced, along with other policies to unify the sultanate.
 Unfortunately, these actions upset many powerful people who convinced Muhammad Shah III to execute Mahmud Gawan in 1481.